 “The things we love are like leaves on a tree, they can fall anytime when the wind pops up.” – Emperor Marcus Aurelius

-On the island of Okinawa in Japan, the most centenarians live per 100,000 inhabitants.
-In this book they share their advices on how to stay and get old healthily.
+On the island of Okinawa in Japan, most centenarians live per 100,000 inhabitants.
+In this book, they share their pieces of advice on how to stay and get old healthily.

 - Limit stress consciously: Stress has a negative impact on our health.
 The writers share some tips on how to better manage stress.
 Meditation is an example to reduce stress, but also living consciously in the moment during small daily tasks can help.